jermp/fulgor/README.md

 The genomes can be downloaded from [here](https://zenodo.org/record/1323684).
 We will build a Fulgor index for the 4,546 Salmonella genomes.

-Then create a list of all `.fasta` filenames with
+First, create a list of all `.fasta` filenames with

 	find $(pwd)/Salmonella_enterica/Genomes/*.fasta > salmonella_4546_filenames.txt